- A married couple tries everything to drive each other out of the house in a vicious divorce battle.

 On Christmas Eve, the Rose family awkwardly gathers around their decorated tree.
 When the Christmas tree lights dim, Barbara declares that there is a short circuit and they should unplug the lights, but Oliver typically dismisses Barbara's concern and insists the blackout is due to a misplaced ornament.
 Later that evening, the tree catches fire and Barbara gleefully gloats over Oliver's error.

 Oliver contacts Gavin and comes up with several ideas to get Barbara to leave.
-Oliver meets with Barbara and even goes as far as to offer her all the furniture, antiques, and valuables in the house in exchange for letting him have it as an empty shell, but the greedy Barbara refuses, accepting nothing less than everything.
+Oliver meets with Barbara and even goes as far as to offer her all the furniture, antiques, and valuables in the house in exchange for letting him have it as an empty shell, but Barbara refuses, accepting nothing less than everything.
 Barbara begins to show signs of a mental breakdown when she shows up at Gavin's office and unsuccessfully attempts to seduce him as a way to make him side with her.

 A little later that same night, Oliver drunkenly sings to Barbara and lures her out of hiding with the announcement that he has a "gift" for her: the 18th-century Chinese homunculus statuette that Barbara won in the estate auction the day they met.
 As she reaches for it from the top of the stairs, Oliver pulls a string he attached to the ornament and snatches it away.
 Referring to the antique that provoked their bidding war years earlier, Oliver declares that he will move out and give Barbara everything in the house if she says: "It's mine."
 Twisting his words, Barbara replies, "It's mine," inferring that the homunculus belongs to her.
 In response, Oliver smashes the artifact with an iron poker and Barbara bends over in pain, covering her eye.
 Oliver runs up the stairs to help, but she retaliates, hitting him with the rod.
 Losing balance, Barbara falls through the banister and clings for life to the foyer's chandelier.
 Oliver offers to save her in return for the house, but she still refuses to be rescued.
 When he tries to catch the chandelier with the iron poker, he, too, is trapped on the light fixture.
 Just then Gavin arrives with Susan and they see from one of the boarded windows Oliver and Barbara hanging onto the chandelier.
 He attempts to find a ladder from the garage.

 While they are trapped on the chandelier, Oliver admits to Barbara that despite their hardships, he always loved her, but Barbara does not respond.
 Gavin manages to get a ladder, but he is forced to use it as a battering ram to knock the locked front door down.
-Just before Gavin manages to break into the mansion, the chandelier snaps and falls to the floor, and Oliver and Barbara are both fatally wounded.
+Just as Gavin manages to break into the mansion, the chandelier snaps and falls to the floor, and Oliver and Barbara are both fatally wounded.
 With his final breath, Oliver reaches his hand out to Barbara's shoulder, and Barbara uses her last strength to hit Oliver's hand away, revealing that she truly did not love him anymore and she indeed wanted him dead.

 Contribute to this page